staudenmeir/eloquent-has-many-deep/README.md

 #### <a name="existing-relationships-constraints">Constraints</a>

 By default, constraints from the concatenated relationships are not transferred to the new deep relationship.
-Use `hasManyDeepFromRelationsWithConstraints()` to apply these constraints and pass the relationships as callables:
+Use `hasManyDeepFromRelationsWithConstraints()` with the relationships as callable arrays to apply these constraints:

 ```php
 class Country extends Model